kizomanizo/lis-tester/README.md

 # Tester

-Testing and setting up Docer, NodeJS and MongoDB on MacOS.
+Testing and setting up Docker, NodeJS and MongoDB on MacOS for ZanLIS integration app.

 ## License